dvinesett/article_mine/README.md

 # Web Article Mining
 This program takes a set of urls from most news sites and returns a data matrix for the total count of words in all articles.
-Supported news sites
+Supported news sites are included in [this list](https://github.com/codelucas/newspaper/blob/master/newspaper/resources/misc/popular_sources.txt).
 The format of the data matrix is a comma-separated value (csv) file.

 ## Requirements
  * Python 3+ should be good enough.
 Written in Python 3.5.
 Python 2.7 not supported.
 Download here: https://www.python.org/downloads/